DeepWok/mase/machop/sphinx_docs/source/modules/documentation/tutorials/passes/interface/masert/tensorrt/tensorRT_quantization_tutorial.md

     | x               | placeholder  |       1 |         0 |           1 |

-As you can see we have succesfully quantized all linear layers inside `jsc-toy`.
-See [Section 4](#section-4-layer-wise-mixed-precision) for how to apply quantization layerwise.
+As you can see we have succesfully fake quantized all linear layers inside `jsc-toy`.
+This means that we will be able to simulate a quantized model in order to calibrate and fine tune it.
+This fake quantization was done on typewise i.e. for linear layers only.
+See [Section 4](#section-4-layer-wise-mixed-precision) for how to apply quantization layerwise - i.e. only first and second layers for example.

 ### Section 1.2 Calibration